carbon-language/carbon-lang/clang/docs/Block-ABI-Apple.rst

 .. code-block:: c

     enum {
+        // Set to true on blocks that have captures (and thus are not true
+        // global blocks) but are known not to escape for various other
+        // reasons.
+For backward compatiblity with old runtimes, whenever
+        // BLOCK_IS_NOESCAPE is set, BLOCK_IS_GLOBAL is set too.
+Copying a
+        // non-escaping block returns the original block and releasing such a
+        // block is a no-op, which is exactly how global blocks are handled.
+        BLOCK_IS_NOESCAPE      =  (1 << 23),

         BLOCK_HAS_COPY_DISPOSE =  (1 << 25),
         BLOCK_HAS_CTOR =          (1 << 26), // helpers have C++ code
         BLOCK_IS_GLOBAL =         (1 << 28),